 - Thesis or Non-thesis tracks

 To learn more about our study options, visit the MSAE concentrations page.

-- A Bachelor degree in Engineering from an accredited college or university.
+- a bachelor’s degree in engineering from an accredited college or university

 - A student may be granted provisional admission if the undergraduate grade point average is higher than 2.75.